dtbuchholz/basin-wxm-fetch/README.md

 ## Background

-This project contains a simple setup wherein data pushed to Tableland Basin (replicated to Filecoin) is fetched and computed used [polars](https://www.pola.rs/).
+This project contains a simple setup wherein data pushed to Tableland Basin (replicated to Filecoin) is fetched remotely and queried with [polars](https://www.pola.rs/).

 ## Install